spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ```

 Then, deploy using the helper script.
 Make sure to specify the `SPIN_FLAVOR`
-variable to make sure you install the open source version of Spinnaker:
+variable so you install the open source version of Spinnaker:

 ```shell
 SPIN_FLAVOR=oss ./deploy.sh
 ```

-If you see errors running this script you can also run the apply command
+If you see errors running this script, you can also run the `kubectl apply` command manually like this:
-manually like so:

 ```shell
 kubectl --kubeconfig ~/.kube/garden.yaml apply -k .